 A hickey fitting is a simple metal part that allows you to connect threaded nipples of two different sizes to an electrical box.
 You use a hickey when installing a chandelier or other type of a hanging light fixture.
 It provides means for secure mounting and allows you to support the weight of the fixture before making the wire connections.

 When You Need a Hickey

-Normally, mounting a new ceiling light fixture means that you simply attach the mounting screws on the new fixture to small threaded screw holes on the overhead electrical box.
-It could not be simpler, especially when you are simply swapping out an old fixture and installing a new, up-to-date light fixture.
+When mounting a standard ceiling light fixture, you typically install the mounting screws on the fixture into small threaded screw holes on the overhead electrical box.

-Tip: When replacing a standard ceiling light fixture with a heavier fixture, such as a chandelier, it is important that the ceiling box is securely anchored and up to the task of supporting the heavier load.
-When in doubt, the ceiling box should be reinforced with blocking installed between joists to ensure a solid base.
+When replacing a standard ceiling light fixture with a heavier fixture, such as a chandelier, the ceiling box must be securely anchored and up to the task of supporting the heavier load.
+A standard ceiling box is usually rated for only about 35 pounds and may be supported only by the ceiling drywall.